 35. Reception backdrop

-Here’s a backdrop that will look amazing behind your head table or cake table.
-By Fivedot.
+Here’s one of our favorite wedding backdrops that will look amazing behind your head table or cake table.
+Wedding backdrops by Fivedot.

 36. Reception Wedding Sign

 This custom portrait is a favorite of mine because I’ve seen it in person.
 Hello Am is awesome.
 These portraits are completely customizable and look beautiful at the entrance of your wedding reception.

 37. This Mr and Mrs sign

 Great for bringing attention to the head table.

 38. These geometric table numbers